Gran Chaco: Fauna

 Faunal diversity in the Gran Chaco is also high.
 The Gran Chaco has around 3,400 plant, 500 bird, 150 mammal, and 220 reptile and amphibian species.
 Animals typically associated with tropical and subtropical forests are often found throughout the eastern Humid Chaco, including jaguars, howler monkeys, peccaries, deer, and tapirs.
-Edentate species, including anteaters and armadillos, are readily seen here, as well.
+Edentate species, including anteaters and armadillos, are readily seen as well.
 Being home to at least 10 species, the Argentinian Chaco is the location of the peak diversity for the armadillo, including species such as the nine-banded armadillo (Dasypus novemcinctus), whose range extends north to the southern US, and the southern three-banded armadillo (Tolypeutes matacus).
 The pink fairy armadillo (Chlamyphrous truncatus), is found nowhere else in the world.
 The giant armadillo (Priodontes maximus), while not found in the eastern Humid Chaco, can be seen in the drier Arid Chaco of the west.
 Some other notable endemics of the region include the San Luis tuco-tuco (Ctenomys pontifex).
 This small rodent is only found in the Argentinian Chaco.
 All of 60 species of Ctenomys are endemic to South America.
 The Chacoan peccary (Catagonus wagneri), locally known as tauga, is the largest of the three peccary species found in the area.
 This species was thought to be extinct by scientists until 1975, when it was recorded by Ralph Wetzel.

 Due to the climate of the Gran Chaco, herpetofauna are restricted to moist refugia in various places throughout the chaco.
 Rotting logs, debris piles, old housing settlement, wells, and seasonal farm ponds are examples of such refugia.
 The black-legged seriema (Chunga burmeisteri), blue-crowned parakeet (Aratinga acuticadauta), Picui ground dove (Columbina picui), guira cuckoo (Guira guira), little thornbird (Phacellodomus sibilatrix), and many-colored Chaco finch (Saltaitricula multicolor) are notable of the 409 bird species that are resident or breed in the Gran Chaco; 252 of these Chaco species are endemic to South America.